Attractor-Keyed Memory

 No hardware demonstration exists to date; the protocol defines the criteria a first experiment must satisfy.
-The required ingredients (high-dimensional signatures in photonic reservoirs~\cite{Brunner2013,Hughes2019}, stable linear readout in programmable interferometric systems~\cite{Miller2013,Clements2016,Onodera2025,Pai2023}, and competitive mode selection in driven-dissipative oscillators~\cite{McMahon2016,Kalinin2018,StroevBerloff2023}) exist separately in current platforms; integrating them into a single device remains open.
+The required ingredients exist separately in current platforms~\cite{Brunner2013,Hughes2019,Miller2013,Clements2016,Onodera2025,Pai2023,McMahon2016,Kalinin2018,StroevBerloff2023}; integrating them into a single device remains open.
 A forced-routing dictionary measurement is the natural first experiment, followed by a $K = 2$ routing test of the predicted $\Delta_{\mathrm{cmp}}/T_{\mathrm{eff}}$ dependence.

 \paragraph{Scope and outlook.} How far the scheme scales depends on the oversampling ratio $M_{\mathrm{sig}}/K$.
-The Bai--Yin law predicts that $\sigmin(\Phi)$ stays bounded away from zero when $M_{\mathrm{sig}}/K$ exceeds unity by a finite factor; at $M_{\mathrm{sig}}/K = 2$ this already yields low error amplification in Eqs.~\eqref{eq:driftbound}--\eqref{eq:msebound}.
-Orthogonal constructions achieve optimal conditioning (condition number one) by design.
-Real device signatures may exhibit spatial correlations that reduce the effective degrees of freedom below $M_{\mathrm{sig}}$, worsening conditioning relative to the Bai--Yin prediction; the SVD diagnostic detects this.
-At $K\!=\!1024$ with $M_{\mathrm{real}}/K\!=\!2$, heterodyne conditioning lies within $1\%$ of the Bai--Yin asymptote and is flat from $K\!=\!64$ onward [Fig.~\ref{fig:combined}(g,\,h)], extending the framework to table sizes relevant to mixture-of-experts routing ($K \sim 10^2$--$10^3$).
-Among the three modalities tested [Fig.~\ref{fig:combined}(b) and (g,\,h)], phase-sensitive (heterodyne) readout achieves the best conditioning, improving $\sigmin$ by $3.4\times$ over amplitude-only measurement at matched complex-mode count; the gain decomposes roughly $2{:}1$ between intrinsic phase sensitivity and doubled real channel count (Supp.\ Mat., Fig.~S2).
+The Bai--Yin law keeps $\sigmin(\Phi)$ bounded away from zero when $M_{\mathrm{sig}}/K$ exceeds unity by a finite factor, yielding low error amplification at $M_{\mathrm{sig}}/K = 2$ [Eqs.~\eqref{eq:driftbound}--\eqref{eq:msebound}].
+Real device signatures may exhibit spatial correlations that reduce the effective degrees of freedom below $M_{\mathrm{sig}}$, worsening conditioning; the SVD diagnostic detects this.
+Among the three readout modalities tested [Fig.~\ref{fig:combined}(b) and (g,\,h)], heterodyne achieves the best conditioning, improving $\sigmin$ by $3.4\times$ over amplitude-only measurement at matched complex-mode count, and remains within $1\%$ of the Bai--Yin asymptote up to $K\!=\!1024$ (Supp.\ Mat., Fig.~S2).